Appalachian State vs. Georgia State NCAA Football Odds, Plays and Insights | October 2, 2021

 - These two squads surrender a combined 57.3 points per game, 1.8 more than this contest's over/under.

-- The Mountaineers and their opponents have scored an average of 56.0 points per game in 2021, 0.5 more than Saturday's total.
+- Mountaineers games this season feature an average total of 56.0 points, a number 0.5 points higher than Saturday's over/under.

-- The 55.5-point over/under for this game is 3.8 points below the 59.3 points per game average total in Panthers games this season.
+- In 2021, games involving the Panthers have averaged a total of 59.3 points, 3.8 more than the set total in this contest.

 Appalachian State Stats and Trends